Chao-Xi/jxazurebook/docs/az305/10az305_summary.md

 ![Alt Image Text](../images/az305_10_13.png "Body image")

-Akamai is one of the world's largest CDN provider with a large distributed network of servers around the world.
+**Akamai is one of the world's largest CDN provider with a large distributed network of servers around the world**.

-Verizon Media operates a global CDN platform with a focus on media streaming, delivery and security.
+**Verizon Media operates a global CDN platform with a focus on media streaming, delivery and security.**

 > The CDN features greatly vary based on the chosen option, and it requires exploring a large feature table comparison

-### Azure CDN  - Purge
+### 2-1 Azure CDN  - Purge

 The purge feature enables the **removal of cached content** from all edge **Points of Presence (POPs)**, ensuring that the latest assets are fetched directly from the origin when requested.